Aircraft Carriers

 With a population 60% greater than Japan's, and with an automobile culture that encouraged the development of mechanical skills, the Americans had a large pool of potential airmen to draw on.
 They also adopted rotation policies that supported a training organization capable of turning out large numbers of qualified pilots.
 The Japanese training system would have been inadequate to keep up with the heavy attrition in the South Pacific campaign even if there had been adequate numbers of young Japanese men with the mechanical aptitude required for air combat.
 The decrease in Japanese pilot skill became apparent as early as 1943.

 Fighter direction.
 Though American fighter direction was inept in the Battle of the Eastern Solomons, it improved considerably thereafter.
 The Americans were superior in radar technology, which greatly assisted American fighter direction.
 In addition, American aircraft radios were much superior to Japanese radios, which were so poor that they were often removed by fighter pilots to save weight.
 The Americans carefully selected and trained fighter direction officers to work from the flag carrier of a task force and coordinate fighter interceptions.
-Curiously, many were former stockbrokers, who seemed to have an aptitude for correlating data and making snap decisions.
+Many were former stockbrokers, who proved to have an aptitude for correlating data and making snap decisions.

 Technology.
 The American carrier air groups started the war equipped with fighters that were distinctly inferior to their Japanese counterparts.
 However, by 1944, the Japanese had lost their aircraft performance advantage with the introduction of second-generation Allied aircraft like the Hellcat.
 Together with the decreasing quality of Japanese pilots, this spelled disaster for the Japanese.